Chapter 1: Little Soldier

 Little Soldier hugged the boy again.
 “I know.
 You can’t see J’shua.
 But with practice, you can hear him.
 I do.
 It’s just a whisper, but he says I am safe.”

 The little boy smiled.

 She drew him onto her lap and held him until they both fell asleep.

-Blackhawk was amazed at her care for the little boy.
+He tugged at his armor and spurred the horse forward.
 Her words rattled around his head, annoying him.
-He couldn’t stop thinking about the ransom.
-It was so counter to the teachings of Lord and Lady Melazera, whom he served.
+The idea of a ransom was so counter to the teachings of Lord and Lady Melazera, whom he served.

-He trotted up the line and, when he reached the undersecretary’s cart, matched its speed.
+He trotted up the line and, when he reached the undersecretary’s cart, matched its pace.